jmonlong/PopSV/scripts/batchtools/README.md

 batchMap(reg=reg, test.f, 1:2)
 submitJobs(reg=reg, ids=findJobs(reg=reg), resources=list(walltime='10:00', cores=1))
 waitForJobs(reg=reg, sleep=10)
-getStatus()
+getStatus(reg=reg)
-reduceResultsList()
+reduceResultsList(reg=reg)
 ```

-These commands load the package, create a registry called *test*, define a function that will be run in the job, setup two jobs with this functions and inputs 1 and 2, submit the jobs with a 10min walltime and 1 core per job, wait for the jobs to finish, show a summary of the status, list the results.
+These commands load the package, create a registry called *test*, define a function that will be run in the job, setup two jobs with this function and inputs 1 and 2, submit the jobs with a 10min walltime and 1 core per job, wait for the jobs to finish, show a summary of the status, list the results.